 Human resources (HR) coordinators—also known as HR specialists, HR generalists, and HR assistants—provide a variety of HR activities and programs involving compensation, benefits, staffing, training, and workplace safety to organizations.
 They may work onsite to coordinate and organize activities, events, and initiatives related to one or several of an organization’s HR functions.
 HR coordinators plan and negotiate with managers, employees, and HR staff to ensure they work together effectively to operate and support their assigned functions.

-In the second, the HR Coordinator is responsible for a wide variety of HR functions in a field, department or unit operating in a location that is away from the central HR office.
-In this HR coordinator role, the employee is viewed as an offsite HR manager by employees.
+The HR coordinator may also work offsite in a field, department, or unit operating in a location that is away from the central HR office.
+In this role, the coordinator is viewed as an offsite HR manager by employees.

 The compensation coordinator communicates the organization’s pay philosophy to employees.
 They help employees understand the cost of their benefits and they champion the concept of personalizing and customizing benefit plans.
 They often play a leadership role in recruiting and orienting new employees.

 The training and safety coordinator conducts workplace safety initiatives, gives safety talks, and fills out government-required paperwork.
 They frequently participate in prospective employee facility tours, new employee onboarding programs, and training and safety record-keeping.

 The unit or field operation coordinator is often responsible for all HR activities at a remote office.
 For example, in a large university setting where the campus may be located on miles of countryside, individual units may want an HR coordinator on-site rather than having to send employees to a central HR office.
 This coordinator serves as a compensation coordinator, a training coordinator, an employee assistance counseling coordinator, a management coach, an employee relations specialist, an onsite recruiting coordinator, and a problem solver.